Go2SchooI/Go2SchooI.github.io/_posts/2023-12-21-Paper Read 4 - A Novel QP-Based Kinematic Redundancy Resolution Method With Joint Constraints Satisfaction.md

 ## **Introduction**

 Although the **QP formulation of IK** is known—it can be **used to derive the pseudoinverse-based IK** , this paper presents an important enhancement.
 The scientific novelty of this work is the proposition of a **velocity-level IK method** that allows the fulfilment of the joint **acceleration constraints** together with the **velocity- and position-level constraints**.
-The elements of the goal function, the Hessian matrix and other necessary quantities, are formulated in the form that uses accelerations instead of the usual velocities.
+The elements of the goal function are formulated in the form that **uses accelerations** instead of the usual velocities.

 ## **Method**